 As the single fixture is connected to both the standard mains supply (cold) as well as the line from your hot water system, manipulating the control/s will open more or less of the holes until – at the extreme – all holes are open, and either fully hot or fully-cold temperatures are achieved.

 3. Warm water

 A custom mix between hot and cold water – known as warm water! – will mean that only some of the hot and some of the cold water ‘holes’ are open.

 4. A precise mix

-How a tap works of the mixer variety, however, means you never have to settle for ‘hot’, ‘cold’, or ‘warm’.
-The real beauty of the mixer tap is that it is highly susceptible to tiny changes in the position of the lever, meaning you can achieve exactly the temperature you’re desiring.
+However, how a tap works of the mixer variety means you never have to settle for ‘hot’, ‘cold’, or ‘warm’.
+The natural beauty of the mixer tap is that it is highly susceptible to tiny changes in the position of the lever, meaning you can achieve precisely the temperature you desire.

 Need more detail – like disc cartridges, nozzle seals, o-rings, spindles and flexible hoses?
-Or do you just want a skilled, experienced Gold Coast plumber to get rid of your tired & dated old taps and update you to slick & gorgeous new mixer taps for your bathroom and kitchen?
-At Gold Coast Plumbing Experts, we can definitely help with all of that and so much more!
-Get in touch with our friendly & fully licensed team today, and we’ll get you fixed up with the beautiful mixer taps of your choosing and do all your leaky tap repairs or replacement in a flash.
+Or do you want a skilled, experienced Gold Coast plumber to get rid of your tired & dated old taps and update you to slick & gorgeous new mixer taps for your bathroom and kitchen?
+At Gold Coast Plumbing Experts, we can help with all that and much more!
+Contact our friendly & fully licensed team today, and we’ll fix you with the beautiful mixer taps of your choosing and do all your leaky tap repairs or replacements in a flash.